 The Landscape Partnership was commissioned by the Greater Norwich Development Partnership to undertake a Habitat Regulations Assessment (HRA) of the Greater Norwich Local Plan (GNLP).
-This report is an assessment of the Draft Submission Reg 19 stage v1.6 of the emerging Greater Norwich Local Plan, encompassing Norwich City, Broadland District (excluding the Broads Authority area), and South Norfolk District.
+This report is an assessment of the published Proposed Submission Reg 19 stage of the emerging Greater Norwich Local Plan, encompassing Norwich City, Broadland District (excluding the Broads Authority area), and South Norfolk District.